wllclngn/NewCode/README.md

 # MapReduce

 ## Overview
 MapReduce is a project designed to demonstrate the MapReduce programming model, which is widely used for processing large datasets.
-This project includes a multi-threaded implementation of the MapReduce pipeline, with features for error handling, logging, and optimized performance.
+This project includes a multi-threaded implementation of the MapReduce programming paradigm in modern C++.

 ---